 Red Bird has grown in the years since – publishing numerous chapbooks, pamphlets and broadsides and expanding our flock from one to a team of many.

 As 2019 nears its mid-point, we begin our ninth year.
-In this time we have published over 90 chapbooks, a handful of pamphlets and over a dozen broadsides.
-During our reading periods we receive manuscripts from the world over and our community of authors, which initially drew from the Hamline University MFA community, now represents authors residing in the United States, Canada, Europe, the Middle East and the South Pacific.
+In this time we have published over 170 chapbooks, a handful of pamphlets and over a dozen broadsides.
+During our reading periods we receive manuscripts from the world over, and our community of authors, which initially drew from the Hamline University MFA community, now represents authors residing in the United States, Canada, Europe, the Middle East, and the South Pacific.

 Our designers continue to experiment and innovate with book design, ensuring that each Red Bird title is truly unique.
-We have chapbooks and map books, pamphlet stitch and stab binding, a star book and a whole host of forms in between.
-There are talk of scrolls and micro chaps in the future.
+We have chapbooks and map books, pamphlet stitch and stab bindings, a star book and a whole host of forms in between.
+There is talk of scrolls and micro chaps in the future.
 Each new possibility we accept has its own possibilities in terms of form.

 We are grateful for the generous group of volunteers that make up the Red Bird team.
 Several of our team members get together weekly for bookmaking and chapbook assembly sessions.
 And all of our editors are encouraged to consider and experiment with book design.

 What started as one person’s prompt in a classroom has evolved to a flock of talented writers and artists – all volunteers – all dedicated to making Red Bird Chapbooks publications beautiful representations of the writing and art they contain.
-More information on this team can be found here, on our Flock page, and on each of the Editors Pages located in the Community section.
+More information on this team can be found here, on our Flock page, and on each of the Editor and Designer Pages located in the Community section of our website.